 (c) details of the following:

-(i) whether any guarantees or other assets were provided by the vendor [7.H.2];
+(i) whether any guarantees of book debts or other assets were provided by the vendor [7.H.2];

 (ii) whether warranties typical for sale transactions were provided by the vendor [7.H.2];

-(iii) restraint of trade terms, including any restraint payments [7.H.3];
+(iii) restraint of trade terms, including any restraint payments and/or any other restrictions [7.H.3];

 (d) details how any accrued taxes prior to the date of acquisition will be settled [7.H.4]; and

-(e) confirmation whether the assets have been transferred to the applicant issue or not [7.H.8].
+(e) confirmation whether the assets have been transferred to the applicant issue or not [7.H.8].Non-Property Entities

+B.28 In relation to non-property entities, valuation report in terms of 13.13 on properties where, on an aggregated basis, they represent 50% or more of the total asset value of the applicant issuer measured against the pro forma statement of financial position, unless 13.12 applies.

+Substantial mineral or oil/gas assets

+B.28 In relation to applicant issuers with substantial mineral or oil/gas assets disclosure for a PLS and category 1 circular in terms of 12.3.

 Responsibility statement

 B29.1 A directors’ responsibility statement as follows: [7.B.22]